cigiegov/cigie/README.md

 ## Onboarding Instructions

 If you're a member of an IG and you'd like to get involved with CIGIE on GitHub Enterprise Cloud please contact [github@cigie.gov](mailto:github@cigie.gov) to initiate the onboarding process.
 A CIGIE GitHub Enterprise Cloud administrator will provide you with the _User Agreement_ and _Rules of Behavior_ after identity verification.
-These steps must be completed and the provided documents must be signed prior to receving a user license and each member of your IG seeking a user license must complete their own onboarding process.
+These steps must be completed and the provided documents must be signed prior to receving a user license.
+Additionally, each member of your IG seeking a user license must complete their own onboarding process.

+Note: [2FA](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa) is also required for all accounts.

 ### Email Instructions